$170 per group (up to 25 students)

 50 students.
 Note: programs do not run on Mondays.

 Primary students explore the medieval world of parchment paper, coloured powders and gold leaf in this hands-on calligraphy experience.

 Dating back to the 5th century, the art of calligraphy flourished in the medieval age and required precise craftsmanship.
-In this creative workshop, students will become calligraphers – learning how to write decorative medieval scripts using calligraphy pens and make their own illuminated manuscripts based on Latin text.
+In this creative workshop students will become calligraphers, learning how to write decorative medieval scripts using calligraphy pens and making their own illuminated manuscripts based on Latin text.

-Students will also explore the history of medieval manuscripts while touring the Mirror of the world exhibition.
+Students will also explore the history of medieval manuscripts while touring the World of the book exhibition.

 - discover how illuminated manuscripts were produced in medieval times